Welcome Members and Guests

 This new club was called “The Kalamazoo Unit of the Women’s National Farm and Garden Association”.
 They met twice a month and dues were $2 a year.
 The club grew slowly (15 members in 1929) and was the smallest Garden Club in the city through the 20’s and 30’s.

 The club was first federated in 1934 and the name was changed several time before finally establishing the name of Kalamazoo Garden Club, in 1950.
 In 2003, Kalamazoo Garden Club celebrated its 75th birthday with a big garden party.

-Early fun raising events included bridge parties; quilt raffles and finally guest day luncheons with popular speakers.
+Early fund raising events included bridge parties; quilt raffles and finally guest day luncheons with popular speakers.
 Today plant sales and auctions of garden related sales and silent auctions help fund a wide variety of programs and speakers.

 The club also plants trees in local parks.
 Members of the Kalamazoo Garden Club have long been active in beautifying the Kalamazoo community.
 Currently members work in the garden of Hospital Hospitality House bringing beauty and serenity to those staying there while their family member is in the hospital.
 Our latest project, begun in Spring of 2021 is the revamping and maintenance of the Welcome to Kalamazoo Northside Neighborhood sign planting area.
 We are proud to be helping this under-served neighborhood look it’s best!